Joystream/joystream/content-directory-schemas/README.md

 Some limitations that should be dealt with in the nearest future:

 - Filename restrictions described in **_Input files naming_** section
-- The requirement of knowing the class id (ie. when defining the references in `inputs/schemas`)
 - Some code runs on the assumption that there is only one schema for each class, which is very limiting
-- Inside `input/entityBatches` we cannot reference entities that are part of a latter batch (batches are ordered by class id)
 - `Vector<Reference>` property type is not yet supported when parsing entity batches